-Financially strapped school districts in Oklahoma have shuttered nearly 30 schools since 2009, and more than a dozen others are on the chopping block, school officials say
+Financially strapped school districts have closed nearly 30 schools since 2009, and more than a dozen others are on the chopping block, school officials say.

 Last week, Lawton Public Schools officials said two elementary schools will be closed at the end of this school year.

 Lawton schools spokesman Keith Mitchell said funding is decreasing at such a rate, the district had to make a move to avoid laying off teachers.

 “We're facing what we predict is a $6 million loss in operating revenue for the district,” Mitchell said.
 “We are taking every strategy we can.”

 Mitchell said closing the schools could save the district as much as $400,000 annually.
 The district in Comanche County near Fort Sill has nearly 40 schools and more than 16,000 students enrolled.

 So far plans don't include laying off teachers.
 However, the positions of those who leave aren't being filled.